Abhinav-09-Bhardwaj/temp/README.md

+I'll just take 2-3 minutes to thank everyone here or may be few more minutes as I'll go one by one.

-When I joined this team as a fresher - my first corporate project — I honestly didn’t know what to expect.
-But this team turned out completely different from what I’d heard elsewhere.
-Everyone, including Eric and Tedd, was so open to ideas and discussions.
-There was never that strict “do it this way” kind of approach, which really gave me the freedom to explore, experiment, and learn — the kind of exposure that usually takes years to get.
+I joined this team as a fresher and I’d heard all kinds of client stories from others, but this team was completely different.
+Here, everyone, including Sarav, Eric, Tedd & everyone, was so open to ideas & discussions.
+Like there was never that strict “do it this way” approach here, & it really gave me the freedom to explore, & learn.
+Also, the kind of exposure I got here in less than 2 years, I feel like it usually takes years to get.
+So thank u, thank u so much Eric, Sarav 7and Tedd for giving me that freedom to play at my strike rate.

-Lisa has been my go-to for almost everything - business or technical.
-I’m someone who doesn’t follow blindly; I like to understand the reasons, benefits, and disadvantages.
-And that’s what I really liked about her — she always explained the “why,” not just the “what,” and even shared articles to help me understand things better.
+I want to thank Lisa also, she has been my go-to lead for almost everything either it is business related or technical stuffs bcoz I’m someone who doesn’t really follow blindly, you can say I'm not a good follower in that sense; but I try to understand the reasons first.
+And, that’s what I got in discussions with her, she always explained the “why”, not just the “what” and even she used to share online articles to help me understand things more deeply.

-Jason helped me a lot on deployments, environments, and Git strategies, always explaining the reasoning behind things.
+And same goes with Jason also, he has helped me a lot whether it is related to code changes, deployments, environments, Git, github, bitbucket, etc. He always explained things with what's happening behind & how we'll be or how we should be tackling it.

+so thank you so much Lisa & Jason.

-And Bikash also guided me during the export functionality - his inputs really helped.
+I'll also thank Bikash who really guided me a lot, specially with those SPOS & other stuffs during that export functionality, like his inputs really helped me in tackling the issues I faced while working on that.

+so Thank you Bikash

+Also, I don't want to miss Greg, as he is not with our team right now, but he had also helped me a lot with DB related stuffs, so thanks to him as well.

+And from offshore, a big thanks to Suhas & Akshay — I can’t list everything in single call, but they’ve truly been my support system here.

-Overall, it’s been a great learning experience working with such a supportive and collaborative team, and I’ll definitely carry these lessons forward.
+I think I already took so much time so I'll just close here, it’s been a great experience working with such a supportive and collaborative team. thank you, thank you so much each and everyone from onsite and from offshore as well, for all those learnings I got bcoz of you, I’ll definitely carry all those good or bad lessons forward with me.

+Thank you so much!